-After configuring the SCE 1000, you may query for the running configuration using the command show running-config.
+After configuring the SCE platform, you may query for the running configuration using the command show running-config.
 This command displays the non-default running configuration.
-To view all SCE 1000 running configuration, whether it is the default or not, you may use the option all-data in the show running-config command.
+To view all SCE platform running configuration, whether it is the default or not, you may use the option all-data in the show running-config command.

-To view the running configuration, complete the following steps:
+To view the running configuration, use the following command:

-At the SCE 1000# prompt, type show running-config.
+At the SCE 1000[#] prompt, type show running-config.